SimonKlemp/Optimal-Tuple-Combination/README.md

 Generally, we sort n+1 times.
 Each variable once and then the sum of the variables.
 Pandas uses numpys quicksort algorithm, which runs in
 $O(m \* log(m))$, giving an overall runtime of
 $O(n+1 \* (m \* log(m)))$ (sums and weightings are linear, which doesn't affect the overall runtime class)

----
-**_NOTE:_** I haven't done formal proofs in a while so if you have any suggestions/recommendations or critics, please feel free to text/correct it.

----